Skip to main content

 These default values can be overridden when creating or updating an object or token using the API or CLI.

-The retention period for archived objects and tokens is set with the PVAULT_DB_GC_RETENTION_PERIOD database environment variable.
+The retention period for archived objects and tokens is set with the PVAULT_DB_GC_RETENTION_PERIOD environment variable.
 By default, it is set to 30 days.

 The prune job